 Geospatial Criminal Software

-With Kaseware’s geospatial criminal software, you can convert large datasets into organized geographic maps that reveal valuable insights — including everything from illegal activity to program effectiveness to predictive policing.
+With Kaseware’s geospatial criminal software, you can convert large datasets into organized geographic maps that reveal valuable insights — including everything from illegal activity to program effectiveness.
 Our innovative platform features a comprehensive suite of automated tools, intuitive analytics and case management features through a single streamlined source.

 What Is GIS Software?